 |Operating Cash Flow||40%|

-Operating EPS and free cash flow targets for the Performance Share Unit program are set at the beginning of each three-year performance period, taking into account the Company’s financial model shared with investors, including the impact our share buyback program has on operating EPS.
+For Performance Share Units, the two metrics are operating EPS and free cash flow.
+The targets for the Performance Share Unit program are set at the beginning of each three-year performance period, taking into account IBM’s financial model shared with investors and the annual budget as approved by the Board, including the impact our share buyback program has on operating EPS.
+In addition, for Performance Share Unit awards starting in 2016 and beyond, the Committee has determined that actual operating EPS results will be adjusted to remove the impact of any difference between the actual share count and the budgeted share count.
+This method formalizes the Committee’s longstanding intention of not having unplanned share repurchase practices affect executive compensation.
+Additionally, the scoring for the Performance Share Unit Program takes into account extraordinary events.
+For example, in 2014 and 2015, operating EPS reflected the impact of the Microelectronics divestiture.
 At the end of the three years, the score is calculated based on results against the predetermined targets, with the following weights:

 |Operating Earnings Per Share||70%|